sinch/rtc-sample-oauth-server-for-fcm-v1/README.md

   * `fcm_config`: the "Project Number" of the FCM project used in your Android app (available in the "FCM Console" of your FCM project)
 * `service-account.json`: a `service-account.json` downloaded from the FCM console of the FCM project used in your app.

+> ⚠️ **NOTE**:
+>
-**NOTE**: you won't be able to successfully start the authorization server until all placeholders have been replaced.
+> You won't be able to successfully start the authorization server until all placeholders have been replaced.

 ## 2) Execute the authorization server on your machine